 The greatest aspect of the Google WiFi systems’ performance is its consistency.
 Other more powerful systems, the Netgear Orbi included, often go through significant updates, many of which have the potential to wreak havoc on the performance of the WiFi after they’re first released, prior to being perfected.

-Google on the other hand, incorporates fewer changes to its product, thus giving its users fewer disturbances.
+Google, on the other hand, incorporates fewer changes to its product, thus giving its users fewer disturbances.
 If you’re looking for a great WiFi system at a very affordable price, and you prioritize stability over speed, then the Google WiFi system is a great option for you.

 While Google WiFi is certainly superior to traditional routers of old, The Netgear Orbi system is, perhaps, superior to all WiFi systems, old and new.
 This is certainly true when it comes to speed.
 The Orbi provides the fastest WiFi on the market today, hands down.

-The standard Orbi systems provides this WiFi seamlessly from wall to wall and floor to ceiling across an area of up to 5000 sq. ft.
+The standard Orbi systems provide this WiFi seamlessly from wall to wall and floor to ceiling across an area of up to 5000 sq. ft.
 This outstanding coverage area means that fewer people will need to buy additional units, which is a big plus when dealing with such expensive systems.

 Orbi also improves its technology continuously, their latest update bringing about daisy chain networking.
 “Daisy chain” refers to the way satellite units connect to one another.
-Prior to daisy chain, each satellite unit had to be in range of the main router.
+Prior to the daisy chain, each satellite unit had to be in the range of the main router.